sbnd/sbnd_fcms_profile/README.md

 sbnd_fcms_profile
 =================

+Profile component

-Profile - frontend component, allowing a logged user to edit its profile
+Frontend component, allowing a logged user to edit its profile

-The component has a frontend only that work for all already registered users.
+The component has a frontend only that work for all already registered users

 For more information: http://fcms.sbnd.net/